stereokai/amok/getting_started.md

 ### STARTING THE SERVER

-If you give amok one or more files instead of a url, it will start a http server that serves all the files in the working directory, listening on the port and address defined by `--http-port` and `--http-host`.
+If you give amok one or more script files instead of a url, it will start a http server that serves all the files in the working directory, listening on the port and address defined by `--http-port` and `--http-host`.

 ```sh
 $ amok index.js